 These are some other notable small improvements to the notebook, in addition to many bug fixes and minor changes to add polish and robustness throughout:

-- The notebook pager (the area at the bottom) is now resizeable by dragging its divider handle, a feature that had been requested many times by just about anyone who had used the notebook system.
+The notebook pager (the area at the bottom) is now Resizable by dragging its divider handle, a feature that had been requested many times by just about anyone who had used the notebook system.
 PR #1705.

-- It is now possible to open notebooks directly from the command line; for
+It is now possible to open notebooks directly from the command line; for example:

 ipython notebook path/will automatically set